KittyGiraudel/sass-guidelines/index.md

 ## Multiple variables or maps

 There are advantages of using maps rather than multiple distinct variables.
-The main one being the ability to loop over a map, which is not possible with distinct variables.
+The main one is the ability to loop over a map, which is not possible with distinct variables.

 Another pro of using a map is the ability to create a little getter function to provide a friendlier API.
 For instance, consider the following Sass code: